rayzerbrain/ItemUtils/README.md

 ### Modifier information
 Most attributes have examples within the default config that comes with the plugin

-NOTE: Many properties require specific pre-defined values, like the names of types of ammo(AmmoType) and roles(RoleType).
-To find the exact definition of these values, go to #resources in the exiled discord
+NOTE: Many properties require specific pre-defined values, like the names of types of items(ItemType) and roles(RoleType).
+To find the exact definition of these values, go to #resources in the exiled discord or ask around

 |Modifiable Attribute|Valid Items|Description|Data type|Default value|Currently working?|